Blake Shelton Hints At Quitting ‘The Voice’ And Retiring From Music

 Blake Shelton is already confirmed as a coach on Season 14 of The Voice, set to debut on NBC in February, but could the next round of shows be the last for the country crooner?
 The star appeared to suggest this week that he could actually be stepping away from the spotlight sooner rather than later in a cryptic tweet.

-Shelton revealed that he could be planning to leave his revolving red chair and hang up his cowboy boots for the last time on Twitter on January 3, as he said that his retirement will be coming “real soon.”
+Shelton – who will be on the road for his “Country Music Freaks Tour” between February and March – revealed that he could be planning to leave his revolving red chair and hang up his cowboy boots for the last time on Twitter on January 3, as he said that his retirement will be coming “real soon.”

 Blake’s retirement talk came as he congratulated Arizona Cardinals coach Bruce Arians on his retirement from the big game, while also telling the football star that he’ll be joining him in enjoying some lazy days pretty soon.